awesome-workshop/gitlab-cms/_episodes/04-catservices.md

 ## Using the CAT VOMS proxy service

 The `cmscat` service account is also a member of the CMS VO, so it can request a VOMS proxy.
-If your project is in `cms-analysis` it can requests a VOMS proxy to a service hosted at `cms-cat-grid-proxy-service.app.cern.ch`, in much the same way as the CAT EOS service was requesting a proxy to `cms-cat-ci-datasets.app.cern.ch`.
+If your project is in `cms-analysis` it can request a VOMS proxy from a service hosted at `cms-cat-grid-proxy-service.app.cern.ch`, in much the same way as the CAT EOS service requests a proxy to `cms-cat-ci-datasets.app.cern.ch` above.
-The VOMS proxy is provided as a `base64`-encoded string, and it has a lifetime as long the the CI job that requests it.
+The VOMS proxy is provided as a `base64`-encoded string, and it has a lifetime as long as the CI job that requests it.

-> ## Exercise: setup a CI job that sets a
+> ## Exercise: Set up a CI job that obtains a VOMS proxy
 >
-> There is a few technical aspects that are involved in this.
+> There are a few technical aspects that involved in this.
 > First, your GitLab CI job needs to be configured to that it creates an authentication token.
 > This is achieved with the following lines:
 > ~~~